sudo-project/sudo/INSTALL.md

         (such as HP-UX 11.0 and higher, Solaris, FreeBSD, and Linux), the DCE PAM module (usually libpam_dce) should be used instead.

-    --with-fwtk[=DIR]
-        Enable TIS Firewall Toolkit (FWTK) "authsrv" support.
-If specified, DIR is the base directory containing the compiled FWTK package (or at least the library and header files).

     --with-kerb5[=DIR]
         Enable Kerberos V support.
 If specified, DIR is the base directory containing the Kerberos V include and lib dirs.